-"It is unfair to deny people very substantial benefits solely on the basis of their sexual orientation."

-The group's resolution, which suggests changing the California civil code to define marriage as a "personal relation arising out of a civil contract between two people," does not become official policy unless it is adopted by the group's board of governors.
+Alan I. Rothenberg, the president of the California bar association said, "The message is one of fundamental fairness.
+It is unfair to deny people very substantial benefits solely on the basis of their sexual orientation."
+The group's resolution, which suggests changing the California civil code to define marriage as a "personal relation arising out of a civil contract between two people," does not become official policy unless adopted by the group's conservative board of governors.
 In any case, it is expected to influence other bar associations to consider similar moves.

 In the meantime, opponents of homosexual marriage are preparing for a fight.
-"We do see this as a major battleground in the 1990s," said Gary L. Bauer, who was President Reagan's domestic affairs adviser and who now heads the Family Research Council in Washington.
-Same-sex marriage "would undermine deeply held and broadly accepted ideas of normalcy," Bauer said.
+"We do see this as a major battleground in the 1990's," said Gary L. Bauer, who was President Reagan's domestic affairs adviser and who now heads the Family Research Council in Washington.
+Same-sex marriage "would undermine deeply held and broadly accepted ideas of normalcy," Mr. Bauer said.
 "We have customs against such things because it has been the consensus of 2,000 years of Western civilization that such arrangements were to be discouraged."

 Several European countries, including Sweden and the Netherlands, are beginning to grant rights to unmarried couples.
 In May, Denmark went the furthest when it became the first country to allow homosexual couples to join in "registered partnerships" giving them many of the rights of marriage.